Employee Assistance Programme

 This is showing that a significant period of people’s life is spent living with declining health.

-In Essex we have a higher rate of adults that are overweight or obese 64%, compared to England average which is 62.8%.
+In Essex we have a higher rate of adults that are overweight or obese at 68%, compared to England average which is 64%.*

-21.4% of adults in Essex undertake less than 30 minutes of physical activity per week, this is all important facts leading to the health of our community.
+21.1% of adults in Essex undertake less than 30 minutes of physical activity per week, these are all important facts leading to the health of our community.**

 The demand in our services is driven by the need of our population, and we underpin the need by primary support reason, secondary support reason and the number health conditions of an adult.